|Types||Online and Distance Learning|

 Oxford Qualification - Part-time

-|Dates||Mon 14 Oct to Sun 1 Dec 2013|
+|Dates||Mon 10 Oct to Sun 27 Nov 2016|

 |Application status||Applications being accepted|

 |Course contact||If you have any questions about this course, please email firstname.lastname@example.org or telephone +44 (0)1865 286955.|

-The Wider Context of Nanotechnology online course can be taken alone, with or without credit, or as part of the Postgraduate Certificate in Nanotechnology.
+The Wider Context of Nanotechnology online course can be taken alone, with or without academic credit, or as part of the Postgraduate Certificate in Nanotechnology.

 Nanotechnology has received much attention from scientists and journalists in the last few years raising hopes of revolutionary developments in a wide range of technologies on an increasingly small scale, dramatic improvements to standards of living, and solutions to a variety of environmental, medical and communications problems.
-These have gone hand in hand with fears that a new technology will disrupt the markets of existing business sectors and that machines are running out of control.
+These have gone hand-in-hand with fears that a new technology will disrupt the markets of existing business sectors and that machines are running out of control.